 Two repatriations of cultural items from Federal lands in museums or institutions outside of the United States have occurred under NAGPRA --

 A Notice of Inventory Completion was published in the Federal Register by the Bureau of Land Management (BLM), Alaska State Office, on September 4, 1996 (see FR Doc.
-96-22495 PDF or Text) for material that had been removed from BLM lands on St. Lawrence Island, Alaska, in the 1970s and taken to the University of Berne, Switzerland.
+96-22495) for material that had been removed from BLM lands on St. Lawrence Island, Alaska, in the 1970s and taken to the University of Berne, Switzerland.
 Because the Antiquities Act permit was issued to the University of Alaska Museum, the museum asked for the return the materials so that it could fulfill its curatorial responsibilities.

 Can NAGPRA grants be used to assist with international repatriation or collections documentation?